jinndi/wg-easy-breezy/README.md

 - 💻 Automatic deployment of the Caddy web server as a reverse proxy with auto-renewing SSL certificate.

-- 🔑 Changing the password for the wg-easy web interface(s).
+- 🔑 Changing the password for the wg-easy web interface(s), proxy manager for previously created services.

 - 🚀 Optimized network settings on both the server host and within the containers.